shreyas1996/BackendChallenge/README.md

 - You can run `npm run server` or `node server.js` to start the server in a terminal.
 Do not close it.

-- After the server is up and running, run `npm install` and `npm run start` to start the script in a differnt terminal.
+- After the server is up and running, run `npm install` and `npm run start` to start the script in a different terminal.